You’ll find that some vehicles come with a quiet performance muffler installed while others are aftermarket add-ons.

 The oval body is 14” long, 9.75” wide and 4.25” high.

-- PREMIUM PERFORMANCE -- Large flow tubes improve exhaust flow and reduce backpressure
+- Large internal flow tubes improve exhaust flow and reduce backpressure

 Buying Guide to the quietest performance muffler